 The fist snow usually isn’t a hard or driving snow, more likely drifting flakes that accumulate slowly, or maybe even melt as they touch the ground.
-Sometimes it is silent, the soft flakes absorbing all other sound in the woods, but more often the flakes are harder and bounce off still clinging leaves, creating a sound like millions of tiny bells.
+Sometimes it is silent, the soft flakes absorbing all other sound in the woods, but more often the flakes are harder and bounce of still clinging leaves, creating the sound of trillions of tiny bells.

 Clothing is adjusted to keep the flakes off of one’s neck, maybe gloves come out if they aren’t already on.
 The dogs hunt just they did as before the snow started and I often wonder if they even notice it.
 But later, when the hunting is done for the year and the snow is deep, they will prance and play in the stuff, caught up in wonder just as we are.

-Yet the snow reminds us that winter is coming and soon our hunting will be done.
+Yet the snow reminds us that winter is coming and soon our hunting will be done for the year.
 Later, when the snow gets too deep for the dogs to work, the guns will get a final cleaning and be tucked away in their safe.
-In the meantime we must collect memories to savor through the dark winter nights.
+In the meantime, we must collect memories to savor through the dark winter nights.